dimi67ch/top-codebase/doc/playbook-usage.md

 - When you execute the playbook with changed a version number of a service, there a two scenarios:
   - higher version number: Helm will upgrade it (if possible)
   - lower version number: Helm will downgrade the deployment (if possible, e.g. in wordpress its not possible)
   > **Note:** Its still possible to deploy the same service with different versions as two separate deployments.

+> **Caution:** If Helm ist not updating any of your newly edited configuration (like new port number etc.) by using the playbook, try do it manually by first uninstalling the Helm installation with `helm uninstall \<name>` and then executing the playbook again.
+This should deploy the service with your latest required settings.